Add and view presenter notes in Keynote on Mac

 To view your presenter notes during a presentation, you must be showing your presentation on a connected display.
 The notes appear only on your screen, so only you can see them.
 You can also view presenter notes when you rehearse your presentation.

 Click in the toolbar on your Mac, then click .

-If you can’t see , move the pointer anywhere on the presenter display to make it appear.
+If you don’t see , move the pointer anywhere on the presenter display to make it appear.

-Select the Presenter Notes tickbox then click outside the dialogue to close it.
+Select the Presenter Notes tick box then click outside the dialog to close it.